Picovoice/picovoice/sdk/angular/projects/picovoice-web-angular/README.md

 Using the Web Audio API requires a secure context (HTTPS connection), with the exception of `localhost`, for local development.

-## AccessKey

-Picovoice requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Picovoice SDKs.
-You can get your `AccessKey` for free.
-Make sure to keep your `AccessKey` secret.
-Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

 ## Installation

 Use `npm` or `yarn` to install the package and its peer dependencies.
 Each spoken language (e.g. 'en', 'de') is a separate package.
 For this example we'll use English ('en'):